andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/form-methods.md

 - the related changeset property will not be validated when the `validateFields` method is run on submit, or in an action.
 - the fields HTML element will be removed from the DOM entirely.
-- the related data property will not be included in the data which is sent with teh submit action.
+- the related data property will not be included in the data which is sent with the submit action.

 See the below example of using `showField` and `hideField`.